 This article may contain compensated links.
 See our full disclosure here

-This week we hear about an extended family adventure to Rome and Sorrento with a Mediterranean cruise thrown in for good measure!
+An extended family adventure to Rome and Sorrento with a Mediterranean cruise thrown in for good measure!
 We get some top tips for traveling with young children (food and breaks feature heavily!) and hear all about the different types of travel you can enjoy in the same trip.

-In this episode, Jeannine, a New Yorker of Italian heritage, shares her story of traveling with her husband, young children, parents, inlaws as well as her aunt and uncle!
+Jeannine, a New Yorker of Italian heritage, shares her story of traveling with her husband, young children, parents, inlaws as well as her aunt and uncle!
 Along with a Mediterranean cruise, Jeannine and her family took the opportunity to explore Rome, meet family in Sorrento and spend a blissful day boating around Capri.
 They even witnessed an impromptu, loud and lively soccer celebration through the streets of Rome!

 What you’ll learn in this episode